CMBAgents/cmbagent/cmbagent/assistants/data/cobaya/cobaya_mcmcnote-10667a9b-1a2f-4ed6-929e-5e9de3f7118f.md

 # Setting up a yaml parameter file for cobaya mcmc mode

-Here is the structure of the yaml file when we are asked about evaluating a likelihood at some parameter values.
+Here is the structure of the yaml file when we are asked about determining posterior distributions using a likelihood.
+If one is simply evaluating a likelihood at some parameter values, they should not use MCMC.
+Instead, they should use `evaluate`.

 ```yaml
 theory: